Rukhsati (TV series)

 Rukhsati was a 2014 Pakistani drama serial directed by Mohsin Mirza, produced by A&B Entertainment, and written by Amna Mufti.
 The drama was first aired on 12 March 2014 on Geo Entertainment, where it aired every Wednesday at 8:00 P.M.
 The story revolves around a young woman, Maleeha, whose life goals are destroyed after her marriage to an older man.

-The series' title "Rukhsati" refers to a formal "sending off" ritual performed as part of a Pakistani Muslim wedding.
+The series' title "Rukhsati" refers to the formal "sending off" of a bride to her husband's home following a Pakistani Muslim wedding.